Parsa-Sedigh/kafka-series-for-beginners-v3/pamphlets/section-4.md

 no querying capability within kafka

 ### Partitions and offsets
+- topics are split into partitions(example: 100 partitions)
 - Topics are general but you can divide them into partitions.
 So a topic can be made of for example 100 partitions
 - The messages sent to kafka topic are going to end up in these partitions and messages within each partition are going to be ordered
 - data is written into partitions